hbctraining/Intro-to-rnaseq-hpc-O2/lessons/2day_rnaseq_workflow.md

 #### Seed searching

-For every read that STAR aligns, STAR will search for the longest sequence that exactly matches the reference genome:
+For every read that STAR aligns, STAR will search for the longest sequence that exactly matches the reference genome. **STAR uses an uncompressed suffix array (SA) to efficiently search for the longest matching portions of the read**.
+The suffix array is an index of the genome (analagous to an index in the back of a textbook), this allows for quick searching against even the largest reference genomes.

 ![STAR_step1](../img/alignment_STAR_step1.png)